 More information: The Health & Safety Executive guide to CDM regulations for the domestic consumer.

-Using a mobile number for a business is not in itself wrong, it just doesn’t instill much confidence with the fact that the company may not be around for long or indeed exists at all.
-There maybe problems if you contact them in case of a problem with a guarentee in years to come?
-Check the comany has a physical location advertised.
+Using a mobile number for a business is not in itself wrong, it just doesn’t instil much confidence with the fact that the company may not be around for long or indeed exists at all.
+There maybe problems if you contact them in case of a problem with a guarantee in years to come?
+Check the company has a physical location advertised.

 Kirman Design: Our office number is 01942 604976.

 All employers must provide welfare facilities for their staff however short the employment period is).
 They must ‘so far as reasonably practicable’ provide appropriate welfare facilities for staff whilst at work.
 Welfare facilities are those that are necessary for the well-being of their employees, such as washing, toilet, rest and changing facilities, and somewhere clean to eat and drink during breaks.
 There are 3 or 4 people working on building your back garden.
 Ask yourself this question: Where will they be going to the toilet?
 Why not ask your prospective landscaper the same question as you really don’t want them weeing in the shrubbery…